-We have written a couple of articles to help with the selection of simplex strainers; SIMPLEX STRAINERS: Differences between Y and Basket Style Strainers and BASKET STRAINERS: Differences between Simplex and Duplex Style Strainers.
+We have written articles to help with the selection of simplex strainers; SIMPLEX STRAINERS: Differences between Y and Basket Style Strainers and BASKET STRAINERS: Differences between Simplex and Duplex Style Strainers.

 Cast and molded simplex strainers are the most common type because they tend to be the most readily available and cost less than custom fabricated strainers.
 Our cast and molded simplex strainers are available in the following materials:

 Although the above materials are the most common, we can cast strainers in Duplex SS, Alloy 20, Titanium and other "exotic" alloys, although the corresponding foundry-based lead time is typically 12+ weeks.

 The downside of cast and molded strainers is they cannot be customized; for applications requiring higher pressures, a corrosion allowance, ASME code stamp, specific external/internal coatings and flanged vent/drain ports, custom fabricated simplex strainers are required.

 Custom fabricated strainers cost more due to the labor required to fabricate them and the lead time ranges from 8 to 20 weeks depending upon the strainer size.
 The most common size fabricated simplex strainers (2" through 10") have lead times of 8-10 weeks.
 The larger strainers and strainers which require customizations take longer due to the additional engineering and procurement time required for raw materials.